blog.png

 One important aspect of improving your questioning technique is recognising the different types of questions that may be asked and the style of response they will elicit.

-Closed questions prompt concise, factual answers.
-Examples of closed questions include 'how old are you'?, 'are you hungry'? and 'what is your nationality'?
+1) Closed questions - prompt concise, factual answers.
+Examples of closed questions include "How old are you?", "Are you hungry?" and "What is your nationality?"

-Open questions invite the respondent to give more information and are a valuable means of opening a dialogue or discovering a person's knowledge or opinions in regard to a particular situation.
-'What did you do at the weekend'? and 'In what ways do you think we could improve our customer service'? are examples of open questions.
+2) Open questions - invite the respondent to give more information and are a valuable means of opening a dialogue or discovering a person's knowledge or opinions regarding a particular situation.
+Examples include "What did you do at the weekend?" and "In what ways do you think we could improve our customer service?"

-Funnel questions , used in succession, focus upon and draw out information on a particular topic.
-For example: 'Which product do you currently use'?, 'Which of its features are most useful to you'?, 'How could we improve those features'?
+3) Funnel questions - used in succession, focus upon and draw out information on a particular topic.
+For example: "Which product do you currently use?", "Which of its features are most useful to you?", "How could we improve those features?"

-Probing questions can be used to clarify a response or provoke information in greater detail.
-These can be useful in providing confirmation that you have fully understood the topic under discussion or for drawing out information that the respondent might not otherwise proffer.
-Probing questions are useful in staff recruitment, e.g. 'can you give me an example of an occasion when you provided outstanding customer service'?
+4) Probing questions - can be used to clarify a response or provoke information in greater detail.
+These can be useful in confirming that you have fully understood the topic or for drawing out information that the respondent might not otherwise offer.
+Probing questions are useful in staff recruitment, e.g. "Can you give me an example of an occasion when you provided outstanding customer service?"

-Leading questions - usually closed questions are a useful means of steering a respondent to agree with your position e.g. 'our new product is a vast improvement on the previous version isn't it'? or 'as this meeting has been so productive, shall we all meet again in a week's time'?
+5) Leading questions - usually these are closed questions are a useful means of steering a respondent to agree with your position e.g. "Our new product is a vast improvement on the previous version isn't it?" or "As this meeting has been so productive, shall we all meet again in a week?"

 Top tips for improving your questioning skills